 Yes.
 A wrongful arrest claim in Korea will be assessed using ordinary tort principles.
 If the arresting party does not succeed on the merits of the underlying claim, the court will presume that the arrest was effected negligently.
-The arrest may also be wrongful, even if the arresting party eventually succeeds in recovering some amount, if the amount recovered is significantly less that the amount initially claimed when arrest the ship.
+The arrest may also be wrongful, even if the arresting party eventually succeeds in recovering some amount, if the amount recovered is significantly less that the amount initially claimed when the ship was arrested.